facundoq/tmeasures/README.md

-# measurin
+# INMEASURE *Coming soon*

-Tools for measuring invariance and equivariance in neural networks.
+Tools for measuring invariance and equivariance in neural networks .

 Support for Pytorch models.